BioDynaMo/biodynamo/doc/dev_guide/contribute.md

 Since it possibly outputs a lot of information, this page explains how to interpret the results.

-[Here](https://travis-ci.org/BioDynaMo/biodynamo/jobs/233559945) an example how the output should look like if all checks are OK
+[Here](https://travis-ci.org/BioDynaMo/biodynamo/jobs/233559945) is an example how the output should look like if all checks are OK.

   * [Successful build without compiler warnings](https://travis-ci.org/BioDynaMo/biodynamo/jobs/233559945#L930-L1015)
   * [All tests pass](https://travis-ci.org/BioDynaMo/biodynamo/jobs/233559945#L1017-L1026)